-About ABOHN's Testing Agency, AMP
+About ABOHN's Testing Agency

-ABOHN has established a contract with Applied Measurement Professionals, Inc. (AMP) to assist in the development, administration, scoring and analysis of its COHN examination.
+ABOHN has established a contract with PSI Services to assist in the development, administration, scoring and analysis of its COHN-S examination.
+PSI is a leader in the testing industry, offering certification, licensing, talent assessment and academic solutions worldwide.